Synergizing Large Language Models and Task-specific Models for Time Series Anomaly Detection: Set-up-pitch Prompt

-In CoLLaTe, we mainly utilize the complementary performance of LLM and TSADM on point anomaly and contextual anomaly.
-Actually, there are other complementary performances between the TSADM and LLM by using another binary classification standard, and we explore them in this section.
-We introduce two kinds of binary classification standards: the anomalies that need expert knowledge to detect and the anomalies that can be detected only by data patterns, gradual anomalies, and mutual anomalies.
-These anomalies are illustrated in detail in Appendix.~\ref{app:anomaly}.
-We divide Flight 2 into pieces and gather the pieces only obtain only one kind of anomaly.
-We test GPT4 and CoLLaTe$^\star$ on them and compute their average F1 score, which is shown in Fig.~\ref{fig:comps}.
-In Fig.~\ref{fig:comps}, we can see that LLM always has better performance on one kind of anomaly and has poorer performance on another in each binary anomaly classification.

-\subsection{Set-up-pitch Prompt}
+\section{Set-up-pitch Prompt}

 Numerous studies have shown that incorporating similar historical examples into prompts can significantly enhance anomaly detection performance \cite{liu2024large}.
 Based on this insight, our prompt is structured into four components: expertise supplementation, task description, input data, and examples.
 The expertise supplementation component provides the contextual meanings of the various dimensions of the input data within the application domain, along with relevant domain-specific knowledge in professional document, such as typical value ranges and interrelationships between dimensions.
 The task description component directs the large language model (LLM) to determine whether a given time slot is anomalous and specifies the required output format.
 The examples component includes both a positive and a negative example to guide the model's understanding.
-The detailed prompt design is provided in the following.

 While recent works utilize examples from a fixed dataset, many application scenarios exhibit dynamic patterns over time.
 For instance, in cloud server monitoring, the cloud environment evolves with service updates, deployments, and revocations \cite{chen2024lara,ma2021jump}.
 Similarly, in aircraft monitoring, normal patterns shift with changes in flight conditions and aircraft states.
-As illustrated in Fig.~\ref{fig:intervalLength}, our experiments with aircraft monitoring data reveal that the performance of GPT-4 degrades as the temporal distance between the anomaly detection time slot and the example time slot increases.
 To address this, we leverage a TSADM for anomaly detection to periodically label data flow and update the example collection with manual assistance, ensuring that the examples remain relevant and effective over time.

-We list the concrete prompts for different datasets below.
-Since the prompt for aircraft monitoring datasets (Flight 1 and Flight 2) refers to the trade secrets of the airline company, we do not list them below.
-Due to the randomness of LLM, we ran multiple times and picked the one with the best performance to collaborate with the TSADM.